Photo by Flickr, CC by 2.0

 In a foreshadowing of who their opponents would be in the final, Millwall travelled to Old Trafford to meet Sunderland, managed by former Millwall manager Mick McCarthy, on neutral ground.
 Ifill and Cahill again combined to give the Lions the lead against a star-studded Sunderland team after John Oster had already hit the bar from a Sunderland free kick.

 Neil Harris thought he had given Millwall the lead in the 12th minute, but his finish was ruled out for a marginal offside.
-It ultimately didn’t matter as Cahill’s 3rd goal in the competition sealed victory against a team containing well-known names such as ex-Lion Phil Babb, Mart Poom, Gary Breen, Julio Arca, Kevin Kyle, and Jason McAteer, who was dismissed late on as Sunderland chased the game.
+It ultimately didn’t matter as Cahill’s third goal in the competition sealed victory against a team containing well-known names such as ex-Lion Phil Babb, Mart Poom, Gary Breen, Julio Arca, Kevin Kyle, and Jason McAteer, who was dismissed late on as Sunderland chased the game.

 Despite their disadvantage, Sunderland continued to press but Millwall saw the game out to reach their first ever FA Cup final and guarantee European football for the following season.